playframework/scalatestplus-play/docs/manual/working/scalaGuide/main/tests/ScalaFunctionalTestingWithScalaTest.md

 ## Creating `Application` instances for testing

 Play frequently requires a running [`Application`](api/scala/play/api/Application.html) as context.
+Providing an application to a test environment depends on how the application is built.
 If you're using the default Guice dependency injection, you can use the [`GuiceApplicationBuilder`](api/scala/play/api/inject/guice/GuiceApplicationBuilder.html) class which can be configured with different configuration, routes, or even additional modules.

 @[scalafunctionaltest-application](code/ScalaFunctionalTestSpec.scala)

+Rather than create an application with [`GuiceApplicationBuilder`](api/scala/play/api/inject/guice/GuiceApplicationBuilder.html) explicitly, a default application can be created by mixing in the [`GuiceFakeApplicationFactory`](api/scala/org/scalatestplus/play/guice/GuiceFakeApplicationFactory.html) trait.

-If all or most tests in your test class need a `Application`, and they can all share the same instance of `Application`, mix in trait [`OneAppPerSuite`](api/scala/org/scalatestplus/play/OneAppPerSuite.html).
+If all or most tests in your test class need a `Application`, and they can all share the same instance of `Application`, mix in trait [`OneAppPerSuite`](api/scala/org/scalatestplus/play/OneAppPerSuite.html) with the `GuiceFakeApplicationFactory` trait.
 You can access the `Application` from the `app` field.

-If you need to customize the `Application`, override `app` as shown in this example:
+If you need to customize the `Application`, override `fakeApplication()` as shown in this example:

 @[scalafunctionaltest-oneapppersuite](code/oneapppersuite/ExampleSpec.scala)

+You can also use [`GuiceOneAppPerSuite`](api/scala/org/scalatestplus/play/guice/GuiceOneAppPerSuite.html) if you prefer not to mix in `GuiceFakeApplicationFactory` by hand.

-If you need each test to get its own `Application`, instead of sharing the same one, use `OneAppPerTest` instead:
+If you need each test to get its own `Application`, instead of sharing the same one, use `OneAppPerTest` or `GuiceOneAppPerTest` instead:

 @[scalafunctionaltest-oneapppertest](code/oneapppertest/ExampleSpec.scala)